 For coal and copper, demand must increase again from China for those sectors to rebound.

-As the biggest consumer in the world of each commodity by far, coal and copper need for China to be growing again.
+As the largest consumer in the world of each commodity by far, coal and copper need China to be growing again.
 Coal and copper are needed for construction, manufacturing, power generation, and many other industrial end uses in the People’s Republic of China.
 When China was booming, so was the market for coal and copper.

 Why Look at Sector ETFs?

 It is very risky to pick individual companies in each sector as an investment.